jaxio/celerio-angular-quickstart/README.md

 # Celerio Angular Quickstart

-Browse an already [generated quickstart][] web app or follow the instructions from the [quickstart][] folder to generate an Angular 2.1.0 CRUD web application from an existing database schema.
+Follow the instructions from the [quickstart][] folder to generate an Angular 2.1.0 CRUD web application from an existing database schema

+Browse an already [generated quickstart][] web app.

 We provide a sample H2 database schema but you can use your own...

 ## About the project

-This project's goal is to provide solid code generation templates for advanced Angular 2 CRUD web applications.
+Our goal is to provide solid code generation templates for advanced Angular 2 CRUD web applications.
 You may of course modify the templates or create your own.

 It uses Celerio, an Open Source `code generator` tool for data-oriented applications.